- 5%Points on travel purchased through Chase

 Final Words

-As you consider the best travel credit cards this January, remember that the right card can significantly enhance your travel experience.
-Take time to compare your options, assess the rewards, fees, and benefits tailored to your needs, and make an informed decision that aligns with your travel goals.
+As you consider the best travel credit cards this March, remember that the ideal choice aligns with your spending habits and travel goals.
+Take time to compare the options available, weighing the rewards and benefits to make an informed decision that maximizes your travel experiences.

 Frequently Asked Questions

-The Chase Sapphire Preferred card currently offers a welcome bonus of 75,000 bonus points after you spend $5,000 on purchases in the first 3 months.
+The Chase Sapphire Preferred® Card offers a welcome bonus of 75,000 bonus points after spending $5,000 on purchases within the first 3 months.
+You can earn 5x points on travel purchased through Chase, 3x on dining, online groceries, and streaming, and 2x on other travel.